wp-plugins/bepro-listings-business-directory/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin includes the tools needed to create a business or staff related directory.
-Use various listing templates to feature, images, contact details, and other content.
+Tools needed to create a business or staff related directory.
+Various listing templates feature info like, images, contact details, & other content.

 == Description ==
 Requires BePro Listings to showcase business and staff related information on your directory.
 Download and install BePro Listings here on wordpress.org